Richard Hermer, Baron Hermer: Sri Lankan asylum seekers

-In 2023, Hermer unsuccessfully took the UK government to court on behalf of Sri Lankan asylum seekers who tried to get to Britain from the Chagos islands.
+In 2023, Hermer unsuccessfully took the UK government to court on behalf of Sri Lankan asylum seekers who tried to get to Britain from the Chagos Islands.
 The asylum seekers, who were of Tamil heritage, fled their country on fishing boats due to fear of persecution.
-The asylum seekers said that they had previously hoped to find sanctuary in Canada, but were left stranded in the waters around the British Indian Ocean territory before the they tried to seek refuge in Britain.
+The asylum seekers said that they had previously hoped to find sanctuary in Canada, but were left stranded in the waters around the British Indian Ocean territory before they tried to seek refuge in Britain.

 In his 2023 legal challenge, Hermer argued that the five asylum seekers that he was representing had endured poor treatment from British authorities in the Chagos islands and that their mental health had deteriorated, which he argued amounted to detention.
 The five asylum seekers were part of a group of dozens who washed up at the Diego Garcia base, and hoped to come to Britain, but the action was dismissed by the High Court.